Deus13/MaintainYourself/README.md

 # Maintain yourself

-Makes condition recovery much harder (or easear).
+Makes condition recovery much harder (or easier).
 Add options to customize condition gain.

 This is a mod for **The Long Dark** by Hinterland Games Studio, Inc.